Minor American Revolution holidays: Halifax Day

 Halifax Day occurs on April 12 in Halifax, North Carolina.
 It celebrates the Halifax Resolves (which was the first official call for independence from Britain by any of its colonies) when it was voted unanimously that North Carolina's delegates to the Continental Congress be empowered to concur with the other colonial delegates in declaring independence from Britain.
-Until the 1980s, Halifax Day was celebrated by a public holiday in North Carolina.
+Until the 1980s, Halifax Day was celebrated as a public holiday in North Carolina.
 Every year, on April 12, the Historic Halifax State Historic Site hosts Halifax Day.
-Interpreters in period costumes guide tours of historic buildings, and demonstrate historic crafts and other colonial activities.
-Occasionally, reenactors portray Revolutionary era soldiers and demonstrate use of historic weapons during the Halifax Day events.
+Interpreters in period costumes guide tours of historic buildings and demonstrate historic crafts and other colonial activities.
+Occasionally, reenactors portray Revolutionary-era soldiers and demonstrate the use of historic weapons during the Halifax Day events.

 Massacre Day

 Massacre Day was a holiday in Boston, Massachusetts, from 1771 to 1783.
 It was held on March 5, the anniversary of the 1770 Boston Massacre.

 Powder House Day

-Powder House Day in New Haven, Connecticut, is celebrated annually to commemorate the events of April 22, 1775 when the Governor's Foot Guard, under Captain Benedict Arnold, demanded the keys to the powder house in order to arm themselves and begin the march to Cambridge, Massachusetts, marking the entry of New Haven into the American Revolution.
+Powder House Day in New Haven, Connecticut, is celebrated annually to commemorate the events of April 22, 1775, when the Governor's Foot Guard, under Captain Benedict Arnold, demanded the keys to the powder house to arm themselves and begin the march to Cambridge, Massachusetts, marking the entry of New Haven into the American Revolution.

-When news of the Battle of Lexington reached New Haven, Connecticut on April 21, 1775, the Second Company of the Governors Foot Guard voted to assist their fellow Massachusetts patriots.
+When news of the Battle of Lexington reached New Haven, Connecticut, on April 21, 1775, the Second Company of the Governor's Guard voted to assist their fellow Massachusetts patriots.

 Although the New Haven town meeting had voted the day before not to send aid to Massachusetts, the Foot Guard decided overwhelmingly to go.
 With the blessing of the Rev. Jonathan Edwards they confronted the selectmen, who were meeting at a Beer's Tavern, and demanded access to the powder house.

 "You may tell the selectmen," Arnold reportedly said, "that if the keys are not coming within five minutes, my men will break into the supply-house and help themselves.
 None but the Almighty God shall prevent me from marching."
-The keys were reluctantly handed over and supplies and arms were taken for the march to Cambridge.
-On July 2, 1775 members of the Foot Guard escorted General George Washington to Cambridge after his overnight stay in New Haven on his way to Boston to take command of the forces around the Greater Boston area.
+The keys were reluctantly handed over, and supplies and arms were taken for the march to Cambridge.
+On July 2, 1775, members of the Foot Guard escorted General George Washington to Cambridge after his overnight stay in New Haven on his way to Boston to take command of the forces around the Greater Boston area.

-The Governor's Foot Guard stages an annual recreation of the events on a Saturday in April.
-After a memorial service at New Haven's Center Church on the Green (the same church where Arnold's wife was later buried in the cellar cemetery), the re-enactors march across the Green to City Hall, where a member of the Foot Guard playing Arnold demands the keys to the powder house from the current mayor of New Haven, who plays his Revolutionary predecessor.
-Despite his later deeds Benedict Arnold is still considered an unnamed hero in Connecticut, though no memorial to him was ever built because of his treason.
+The 2nd Company, Governor's Foot Guard stages an annual recreation of the events on a Saturday in April.
+After a memorial service at New Haven's Center Church on the Green (the same church where Arnold's wife was later buried in the cellar cemetery), members of the unit march across the Green to City Hall, where the current commander of the company playing Arnold demands the keys to the powder house from the current mayor of New Haven, who plays his Revolutionary predecessor.
+Despite his later deeds, Benedict Arnold is still considered an unnamed hero in Connecticut, though no memorial to him was ever built because of his treason.